The Innovation of Complete Streets

-In 2010, along with ESMMSC, we produced two fantastic resources for anyone interested in learning more about Complete Streets and advancing equitable road policy change within their community.
-The two resources, an Advocacy Manual and users Toolbook, allow you to understand Complete Streets so that you are better prepared to advocate for streets designed with all road users in mind.
+In 2010, along with ESMMSC, we produced two fantastic resources for learning more about Complete Streets and advancing equitable road policy change within their community.
+The two resources are an Advocacy Manual and users Toolbook.

-These resources are free for download by clicking the respective resource below.
-We are also printing a limited number of both and providing these to our partners throughout South Carolina.
+These resources are free for download: the Advocacy Manual and the Complete Streets toolbook.
 Depending upon your need and our availability, we may be able to provide you a hard-copy.
-You can submit an order and we will be in touch about whether we can fulfill your need.
+You can submit an order by emailing us, and we will be in touch.

 Current and Future Efforts

-In 2011, the PCC began work with a Masters of Public Health Intern from the University of South Carolina, Phoebe Byers, who is leading our statewide campaign on Complete Streets.
-With the help of Phoebe, we have been able to bring another important partner to the table, AARP of South Carolina.
-Along with AARP and our continued partnership with ESMMSC, we are offered two workshops on Complete Streets policy development and implementation on November 16, 2011.
-This workshop, suited for engineers, planners, public health professionals, advocates, and many others, offered a primer on complete streets, policy development, and implementation.
-Led by National Complete Streets Coalition trainer Roger Henderson, the workshop offered important insight to complete streets for South Carolina communities.
+In 2011, the PCC, AARP of South Carolina and ESMMSC offered two workshops on Complete Streets policy development and implementation.
+This workshop, suited for engineers, planners, public health professionals, advocates, and many others, offered a primer on complete streets, policy development, and implementation was led by National Complete Streets Coalition trainer Roger Henderson.

 Complete Streets Policies in SC (Phoebe)